 Creating a College-Going Culture

 In order to authentically engage parents and create a college-going culture, we propose to implement the Café Con Leche Conversation Series.
 The Series will provide parents the skills, knowledge, abilities and understanding of the importance of preparing their children to finish high school and enter Post-Secondary education.
 The Series will provide important information on the value of education, what they can do as parents to prepare their children for Post-Secondary education, and build understanding of the culture and landscape of schools and district in order to navigate and create relationships between parents and schools.

-The introductory session is an informal forum for parents to learn more about the often overwhelming and complicated financial aid and college application process.
+The Introductory Session: The introductory session is an informal forum for parents to learn more about the often overwhelming and complicated financial aid and college application process.
 In addition, state and local data is shared with parents and students, depicting the education crisis within our communities and emphasizing how important it is to get a Post- Secondary education.
 Beyond the introductory session, the following sessions may be facilitated throughout the year:

 Sharing parental aspirations: Parents are the solution.
 The session will provide opportunities for parents to share aspirations, issues and solutions to creating a college-going culture with their families.
 Parents will also receive information and tools on how they can create a college-going culture at home, at school, and the community.

-Understanding the culture and landscape of schools and district is vital to a child’s education and parental involvement.
+Developing a Vital Relationship: Understanding the culture and landscape of schools and district is vital to a child’s education and parental involvement.
 This session will introduce parents to school structures, help them navigate the system, and facilitate relationship-building among parents, school staff, and faculty.
 Topics covered in this session include: “What are the steps to get information at my school?”
 “Who is the right person to connect with at my school?”
 “Who can I talk to for help regarding tutoring?”
 And more.